MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/powerbi-implementation-planning-auditing-monitoring-tenant-level-auditing.md

 - **Simplicity:** It's simpler to get started because the techniques to retrieve auditing data are straightforward.
 Consider that when you use the [Get-PowerBIActivityEvent](/powershell/module/microsoftpowerbimgmt.admin/get-powerbiactivityevent) cmdlet, you retrieve _one day_ of audit data.
 However, when you directly call the [Get Activity Events](/rest/api/power-bi/admin/get-activity-events) REST API, you retrieve _one hour_ of audit data.
 So, when you use the REST API to retrieve one day of audit data you must use a loop to call the REST API 24 times to extract each hour of the day.
 - **Pagination of a large result sets:** Large result sets are efficiently retrieved by _pagination_.
 Pagination involves retrieving one chunk of the results at a time.
 The cmdlets automatically manage pagination for you.
 However, when you directly use the REST APIs, your script must check a continuation token to determine whether there are any more results.
 The script should continue retrieving chunks of results until no continuation token is received.
 For an example of using a continuation token, see [Activity Events REST API](/rest/api/power-bi/admin/get-activity-events#get-the-next-set-of-audit-activity-events-by-sending-the-continuation-token-to-the-api-example).
 - **Access token expirations:** After authentication succeeds, an access token is returned.
 By default, it expires after one hour.
 The cmdlets handle access token expirations for you.
 That way, you don't need to write logic to request a refresh token.
 - **Formatting:** The data returned by a cmdlet is formatted slightly nicer than the data returned by the REST API.
 The output is slightly more readable.
 For automated auditing processes, that's not likely to be an issue.
-However, for manual auditing processes, that might be helpful.
+However, for manual auditing processes this might be helpful.

 ##### Considerations for using the REST APIs directly

 Sometimes there are advantages to calling the Power BI REST APIs directly.

-- **Many more APIs available:** There are significantly more REST APIs available than PowerShell cmdlets.
+- **Many more APIs available:** There are more REST APIs available than PowerShell cmdlets.
 However, don't overlook the flexibility of the [Invoke-PowerBIRestMethod](/powershell/module/microsoftpowerbimgmt.profile/invoke-powerbirestmethod) cmdlet, which you can use to call any of the Power BI REST APIs.
 - **Frequency of updates:** Microsoft updates the REST APIs more frequently than they update the PowerShell modules.
 For example, if a new attribute is added to the [Get Dataset](/rest/api/power-bi/datasets/get-dataset) API response, it could take some time before it becomes available in the results of the [Get-PowerBIDataset](/powershell/module/microsoftpowerbimgmt.data/get-powerbidataset) cmdlet.
 - **Less language/tool dependency:** When you use the REST APIs directly (instead of a cmdlet), you don't need to use PowerShell.
 Or you might choose to use PowerShell only to coordinate running the script.
 By removing or avoiding any dependency on PowerShell, at some time in the future you can simply rewrite your logic in a different language.
 When your IT or developer team has strong preferences for tools and languages, this can be an important consideration to take into account.

-Regardless of which method you choose to use, be aware that the REST APIs can change over time.
+Regardless of which method you choose to use, the REST APIs can change over time.
 When a technology evolves, APIs (and PowerShell modules) can be deprecated and replaced.
-Therefore, we recommend that you purposefully create scripts that are simple to maintain and that are resilient to change.
+Therefore, we recommend that you purposefully create scripts that are simple to maintain and resilient to change.

 :::image type="icon" source="media/common/checklist.png" border="false":::